Spectavi/Spectr/README.md

 ---

+While monitoring a stock, Ctrl+A arms / dis-arms auto-trading:

 ![Example 1](res/example1.png)

+Zoom in / out using Ctrl + / - :

 ![Example 2](res/example2.png)

+Change ticker symbols by pressing T:

 ![Example 3](res/example3.png)

 **Spectr** is a real-time, terminal-based algorithmic trading assistant built with [Textual](https://textual.textualize.io/).
 It supports live-monitoring, backtesting, and auto-trading with dynamic visualization, MACD/Bollinger Band indicators, and integration with multiple brokers.